 - Is the lot paved?

-- Is the lot free from tripping hazards?
+- The lot is free from tripping hazards?

 - Is the lot free from pot-holes?